-The salaries budget includes provisions for the current staff and one additional position, which is estimated to cost \$100,000 in 2022-33.
+The salaries budget includes provisions for the current staff only.
+Budget has not been included for any additional employees.
 Salaries increase ;about eight percent annually.
 Figure 91 shows the total annual operating cost by year.
-The costs rise from \$2.6 million in 2022-23 to \$3.4 million in 2026-27.
+The costs rise from \$2.7 million in 2022-23 to \$3.5 million in 2026-27.
 In 2022-23, the DAR service will be replaced with an expanded On-Demand service, and a new Fixed Route system will be implemented in Hollister.
 Additional marketing costs are expected in the first year to cover the introduction of these significant service improvements.
 In 2023-24, the Intercounty service is expanded to run hourly, with change to SR 25 and 101 beginning in September 2023.
 Improving the local service to operate on weekends and evenings is deferred until after the five-year horizon of this plan.
 It is assumed that the improved service would start in September 2023, resulting in slightly lower costs in 2023-24 than in subsequent years.
 The Intercounty hours also include the cost of a shuttle that must added to serve San Juan Bautista as a replacement for the Intercounty service.
 Adding the evening and weekend services will increase the operating expenses by about \$500,000.
 Figure 91 shows the year-by-year expenditure budget for operating costs.